LomNtetha/LomNtetha/README.md

 ### Hi there 👋
 #### I'm Lumkile Ntetha, and here's a little bit about me:
-- I'm committed to continuous learning and upskilling every day! 🌟📚.
+- 🌟📚 I'm committed to continuous learning and upskilling every day!
 - 🔭 I’m currently working on building chatbot (python) and digital wallet(Node js) projects.
 - 🌱 I’m currently learning and upskilling in Django, machine learning, and Python
-- 👯 I’m looking to collaborate on open-source projects.
+- 👯 I'm currently on the lookout for new job opportunities that align with my skills and passions.
 -  💬 Ask me about Python, Django, Express Js, Solidity for smart contracts, and machine learning